Around the motivic monodromy conjecture for non-degenerate hypersurfaces: Introduction

 \subsection{Acknowledgements}

 This research work was supported in part by funds from BSF grant 2018193 and NSF grant DMS-2100548.

 The author first conceived the idea behind this paper during the final weeks of his time ($8$\textsuperscript{th} September -- $6$\textsuperscript{th} December 2021) at the Moduli and Algebraic Cycles program in Institut Mittag-Leffler, where he was also supported by the Swedish Research Council grant no. 2016-06596.
 Therefore he would like to thank John Christian Ottem, Dan Petersen, and David Rydh for organizing the program and giving him the opportunity to participate in it, for without the opportunity he would not have the privilege to meet and discuss mathematics with Johannes Nicaise.
-He is grateful to Johannes Nicaise, Sam Payne, Matthew Satriano and Jeremy Usatine for their time, suggestions and questions, and his advisor Dan Abramovich for his guidance, patience and wisdom.
+He is grateful to \ChMingHao{the referee, Nero Budur, Matt Larson}, Johannes Nicaise, Sam Payne, Matthew Satriano, Jeremy Usatine \ChMingHao{and Willem Veys} for their time, suggestions and questions, and his advisor Dan Abramovich for his guidance, patience and wisdom.
 Finally, the author also thanks Mihnea Popa for his course on Hodge ideals in Spring 2021, where the author first learnt about the monodromy conjecture among other topics.